Sachin-chaurasiya/hashnode-blog-action/README.md

 ### 💾 In Repository File

-#### 1. Add The Below Content To Your README.md / Any file you want to showcase
+#### Step 1: Include the Following Content in Your README.md or Any File for Display

 ```markdown
 ## My Latest Blog Posts 👇